ejolly/pymer4/README.md

 ## Advanced usage <a name="advanced-usage"></a>
 ```
-# Fit a multi-level logit model with categorical predictors and random slopes and intercepts along with confidence intervals computed using parametric bootstrapping.
-Use provided sample data.
+# Fit a multi-level logit model with dummy-coded categorical predictors and random slopes and intercepts
+# Compute confidence intervals using parametric bootstrapping.
+# Use provided sample data.

 import pandas as pd
 from pymer4.utils import get_resource_path